What is obstructive sleep apnea?

 Apnea means ‘without breath’.

-Sleep apnea is therefore the name that describes a potentially serious condition that occurs when your breathing involuntarily stops and starts while you sleep.1-3
+Sleep apnea is therefore the name that describes a potentially serious condition that occurs when you're breathing involuntarily stops and starts while you sleep.1-3

 Untreated, this breathing irregularity can potentially happen hundreds of times a night.
-You may be unaware that you have the condition because you only partially wake up when your breathing stops.2,3
+You may be unaware that you have the condition because you only partially awake when your breathing stops.2,3

-Normally, the muscles that comprise the upper airway help maintain their tone, allowing them to remain open for the purpose of breathing while you sleep.2,3
+Normally, the muscles that comprise the upper airway help maintain its tone, allowing it to remain open for the purpose of breathing while you sleep.2,3

 When the airway muscles relax too much, the airway may narrow slightly or cause an obstruction.
 This often results in snoring – the noise generated by the vibrating soft or floppy parts of your throat (soft palate and uvula) as air passes through.2,3